sjoshi804/lmm/README.md

 # To Do
 - [x] Get pretraining for GPT-2 on TinyStories working in LM-Train.
-- [ ] Get pretraining for GPT-2 on synethic data -> vibe eval for good performance
+- [x] Get pretraining for GPT-2 on synthetic data -> vibe eval for good performance
 - [ ] Get training this model with a CLIP encoder, let's call it GPT-2v, working in MM-Train.
 - [ ] Evaluate this model on:
-    - [ ] Language-only tasks.
+    - [x] Language-only tasks.
     - [ ] Multimodal tasks.

+# Ablations
+- [ ] Scale # images v/s # q/a per images
+- [ ] Multi-instruction data v/s Single Instruction Data